suprathermal/ACH-Grounding/README.md

 The approach relies upon two pillars:

-1. LLM statements are organized as a matrix of evidence vs. hypotheses, where cell indicates the degree of hypothesis support by each piece of evidence.
+1. LLM statements are organized as a matrix of evidence vs. hypotheses, where each cell indicates the degree of hypothesis support by each piece of evidence.

 | | Hypothesis1 | Hypothesis2 | ... | HypothesisN |
 |---|---|---|---|---|